 WHAT THE F*** IS PUPUSA?

-They had pupusas of cheese, blackbeans & cheese, cheese and jalapeños, cheese and loroco (edible flowers from Central America) and a couple other flavours.
+They served pupusas with cheese, cheese and black beans, cheese and jalapeños, cheese and loroco (local edible flowers) and a few other options.

 Great!
 We'll have three please!